 Ms. Lynch-Thomason is a ballad singer, folklorist, documentarian, and illustrator from Asheville, NC.
 She holds an MA in Appalachian Studies, a Certificate in Documentary Studies, and currently serves as the Assistant Director of the Swannanoa Valley Museum and History Center in Black Mountain, NC.
 Her passion for traditional music, people’s struggles and Appalachian traditions calls her to perform, teach and produce media that tell the stories and songs of the social history of the mountain south.
 Combining music, narratives and multimedia, Saro delivers memorable and moving performances that bring people’s history, song and culture to life!”

-After the talk, join artist Julyan Davis at Weizenblatt Gallery to discuss his museum show of paintings based on Appalachian ballads.
+Before the talk, be sure to join artist Julyan Davis at MHU’s Weizenblatt Gallery to view and discuss his museum show of paintings based on Appalachian ballads.
+Davis will be there from 2:30 until 3:25 PM.